-It ensures effective liaison among almost 90 member autism organisations in from 38 European countries, including 26 Member States of the European Union, governments and European and international institutions.
+It ensures effective liaison among almost 90 member autism organisations from 38 European countries, including 26 Member States of the European Union, governments and European and international institutions.

 Self-advocates and parents play a central role in our organisation to ensure that the views and interests of persons with autism are adequately reflected in our work.